arunoday-c/SigniSure-fe/README.md

 # SigniSure

-SigniSure is an online platform for viewing and signing documents, inspired by SignProDoc but with a unique codebase and improved clarity.
+SigniSure is an online platform for viewing and signing documents.
 This app is built with React and uses Material UI minimally for a modern look.

 ## Features (High-Level)